Volunteer with New Entry Food Hub!

 Site/Supervision: Volunteers will work directly with the Food Hub Coordinator at 733 Cabot Street, Beverly MA.

 Benefits: Work alongside caring, friendly individuals committed to solving problems in our food system.
-Volunteers will have the oppourtunity to learn about the handling and use of produce and those who can commit to at least two mornings per week for 20 weeks receive first pick of surplus produce.
+Volunteers will have the oppourtunity to learn about the handling and use of produce and those who can commit to at least two shifts per week for 20 weeks receive a complementary CSA share to show our appreciation.

 Contact Info/Next Steps: To inquire about this volunteer position, please fill out a Volunteer Inquiry Form today!